buildpacks/rfcs/text/0000-buildpack-input-vars.md

 ## Renaming Platform Env Vars

-Because some of the new buildpack input vars conflict with platform env var names, we intend to rename the platform env vars as part of a larger effort to refactor the platform spec.
+Because `CNB_LAYERS_DIR` in the new input vars conflicts with a platform env var name, we intend to rename the platform env var as part of a larger effort to refactor the platform spec.
 That will be convered in a future RFC.

 The conflict of env var names is strictly an experience problem.
 Because the env vars are used in different contexts, there is little risk that they will be reused by the internals of lifecycle or pack.